What is breast enlargement surgery?

 How would breast implants help me?

-There are currently several techniques for breast augmentation surgery.
+There are currently several techniques for breast augmentation .
 They involve the insertion of a safe silicone gel implant either behind the breast tissue or behind the pectoral muscle.
-The implant is inserted through a small incision either under the breast, around the nipple or in the armpit.
+The implant is inserted through a small incision either under the breast (Inframammary technique) or around the nipple (Periareolar technique).
 Your surgeon will determine which approach would be most appropriate.

 Breast augmentation in Perth is performed in an accredited hospital as a day case or alternatively with a short hospital stay.
 You should discuss the details of your recovery with your surgeon.